pioucraft/organic/README.md

 example: "/* This is a
 multi-line comment */"

+## Syscalls:
+### Use the syscall keyword followed by the syscall number and the arguments in parentheses.
+example: "syscall 1(5, 10)" // This would call syscall number 1 with arguments 5 and 10.

 ## TODO : Implement the following features:
 1. Support for lists.
 2. Support for dictionaries.